AhmedB255/primers/README.md

 # primers
-Codes and tools that I will use in my data science projects and that will act as reference whenever I'm stuck.
+Codes and tools that can be used by anyone as reference material for the data science stack of Python with a focus on financial applications.
+This repository is still a work in progress.